MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

     - Some omissions may be made for explosive projectiles or vehicle rounds.

 #### [Raycast Weapons]
-- All raycast weapons are to be vetted by administration before they're permitted use.
+- All raycast weapons are must have accurate documentation that is presented to administration before they're permitted use.
 This is to make sure fair play is maintained between the varying types that may be present.
 - Standard line-of-sight checks for things like melee weapons or explosives are regulated in the MELEE and EXPLOSIVES categories.
 - For automatic weapons, their LBA damage can be designed to trigger at set intervals instead of every round to prevent flooding LBA parsers with low damage values.
     - For standard ROF automatics (600 RPM or lower), it will be every other round.
-    - Weapons exceeding 600 RPM will not be allowed deal LBA damage with their bullets.
+    - Raycast Weapons exceeding 600 RPM will not be allowed.

 ####    [Ammo]
 - Weapons with a rate of fire exceeding 900 RPM are limited to 30 rounds with a minimum of 3 seconds of reload.